dasch-swiss/dsp-ui-lib/README.md

 ### Prerequisites

-We develop the DSP-UI-LIB modules with Angular 9, especially with Angular-cli, which requires the following tools:
+We develop the DSP-UI-LIB modules using Angular 9, with heavy reliance on Angular-cli, which requires the following tools:

 #### Node.js

 Angular requires a [current, active LTS, or maintenance LTS](https://nodejs.org/about/releases/) version of Node.js.
-We recommend to install [Node version 12.x](https://nodejs.org/download/release/latest-v12.x/).
+We recommend installing [Node version 12.x](https://nodejs.org/download/release/latest-v12.x/).

 On MacOs, install node with [Homebrew](https://brew.sh).
 For other platforms, please visit the [Node.js download page](https://nodejs.org/en/download/).